 bb-event-on restart-server "service ssh restart" bb-augeas-set "/etc/ssh/sshd_config" "Port" "22" restart-server

-is changed, an event bb-augeas-file-changed
+Also, if FILE is changed, an event bb-augeas-file-changed will be fired

-with the file path as an
+by bb-event-fire with the file path as an

 argument.
 So that you will be able to make some file-specific actions.

-.if bb-augeas-match? "/etc/ssh/sshd_config" "Port" "22" then # Do something useful fi
+SETTING in file FILE matches the value VALUE.if bb-augeas-match? "/etc/ssh/sshd_config" "Port" "22" then # Do something useful fi

 It is an experimental feature.
-You can find install.sh
+You can find install.sh script at build

 directory of the sources or within distributive archive.
 This script installs